-- (a) Receive operation initiated.
+- a.
+Receive operation initiated.
 The PHY indicates a receive operation by asserting receive on the CTL lines.
 Normally, the interface is idle when receive is asserted.
-However, the receive operation can interrupt a status transfer operation that is in progress so that the CTL lines can change from status to receive without an intervening idle. - (b) Data-on indication.
-The PHY can assert the data-on indication code on the D lines for one or more cycles preceding the speed code. - (c) Speed code.
+However, the receive operation can interrupt a status transfer operation that is in progress so that the CTL lines can change from status to receive without an intervening idle. - b.
+Data-on indication.
+The PHY can assert the data-on indication code on the D lines for one or more cycles preceding the speed code. - c.
+Speed code.
 The PHY indicates the speed of the received packet by asserting a speed code on the D lines for one cycle immediately preceding packet data.
 The link decodes the speed code on the first receive cycle for which the D lines are not the data-on code.
-If the speed code is invalid or indicates a speed higher that that which the link is capable of handling, then the link must ignore the subsequent data. - (d) Receive data.
-Following the data-on indication (if any) and the speed code, the PHY asserts packet data on the D lines with receive on the CTL lines for the remainder of the receive operation. - (e) Receive operation terminated.
+If the speed code is invalid or indicates a speed higher that which the link is capable of handling, then the link must ignore the subsequent data. - d.
+Receive data.
+Following the data-on indication (if any) and the speed code, the PHY asserts packet data on the D lines with receive on the CTL lines for the remainder of the receive operation. - e.
+Receive operation terminated.
 The PHY terminates the receive operation by asserting idle on the CTL lines.
-The PHY asserts at least one idle cycle following a receive operation.